openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 As an OpenShift administrator, I want to scale nodes with static IPs so that I can meet capacity demands as well as respond to disaster recovery scenarios.

-As an OpenShift engineer, I want to know if a IPI installation was performed so that support can determine the IP assignment strategy for a given cluster.

 ### Goals

 - All nodes created during the installation are configured with static IPs